phaze7r/geospatial-tagging-thesis/README.md

-##### Note: The site loads on desktop perfectly and we are trying our best to opitmize it for mobile view stay tunde. :)
+##### Note: The site loads on desktop perfectly and we are trying our best to opitmize it for mobile view stay tunde. :D